steltenpower/PowerGists/animation.md

 # NO COPY-PASTE WASTE !

-_[document surrounded by some popular applications like SPPS, Excel, MATLAB, Firefox, etc.]_
 - Just as with typos, manual copy-paste errors might never get found, let alone fixed ; __
 - That what gets pasted in, doesn't show what happened before, how a thought process iterated it.
 And the paster might not have logged it either.
 - The version pasted in doesn't just come with a unambiguous recipe (interpretable by people or algorithms) for REPRODUCIBILITY.
 - After it's pasted, it can't be experimented with.
 No trying, discussing, learning, improving.
 - If what is copied is updated later, the copy will be out-of-date.
+_[Word icon surrounded by icons for Matlab, SPSS, Excel, atlas.ti, Qualtrics, etc. and arrows towards Word and a big red cross through all]_

 # EMBED INSTEAD !